How Do You Keep Yellow Jackets Away from Hummingbird Feeders?

 • Cucumber slices: Place cucumber slices around your feeder.
 Yellow jackets dislike the bitterness of cucumber and will avoid areas where it is present.

-ALSO READ: When to Put Out Hummingbird Feeders in Ct?
+ALSO READ: When to Put Out Hummingbird Feeders in Wisconsin?

 These homemade repellents are easy to make and provide a safe, non-toxic way to protect your hummingbird feeders from yellow jackets.